Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Pastoral Neolithic ancestry.
 - East Cushitic and Ethiopian Semitic population structure.

-Because the analyses use published **Global25 coordinate space** rather than raw genotype data, ancient and modern populations can be compared within a consistent analytical framework.
+Using published Global25 coordinate space enables ancient and modern populations to be compared within a consistent analytical framework.

 ### Modified Monte Carlo Ancestry Modeling

-One of the largest computational components of the project involved modifying the widely used **nMonte** ancestry-modeling algorithm.
+Developed a customized implementation of the widely used **nMonte** ancestry-modeling algorithm featuring:

-The customized implementation introduces features including:

 - Multi-target ancestry modeling.
 - Batch processing.